Names Deemed "strange"

 Kanako f Japanese

-From Japanese (ka) meaning "increase" or (ka) meaning "fragrance" combined with (na), a phonetic character, or (na) meaning "vegetables, greens" and finished with (ko) meaning "child".
+From Japanese (ka) meaning "increase" or (ka) meaning "fragrance" combined with (na), a phonetic character, or (na) meaning "vegetables, greens" and finishing with (ko) meaning "child".
 Other kanji combinations can form this name as well.

 Kanani f Hawaiian